 Note that where the asset sold is a share in a company or interest in a trust the exemption may still be available but rules become very complicated and you will need to work through the structure to ensure there is sufficient participation in the business by the owner and the entity in which the shares are sold satisfies additional conditions in relation to annual turnover or net business assets.
 For example, the owner must have at least 20% of the interest in the entity.
 It’s also worth noting, the rules are further complicated if there are two layers of ownership, for example the common structure of a trust owning a company.

 This generous tax concession has stringent rules attached which must be carefully assessed.
-If you would like further information or require assistance determining your eligibility, please speak with your usual Mazars or alternatively one of our specialists below.
+If you would like further information or require assistance determining your eligibility, please speak with your usual Mazars or alternatively one of our specialists via phone or the form below:

 All rights reserved.
 This publication in whole or in part may not be reproduced, distributed or used in any manner whatsoever without the express prior and written consent of the Mazars, except for the use of brief quotations in the press, in social media or in another communication tool, as long as Mazars and the source of the publication are duly mentioned.
 In all cases, Mazars’ intellectual property rights are protected and the Mazars Group shall not be liable for any use of this publication by third parties, either with or without Mazars’ prior authorisation.
 Also please note that this publication is intended to provide a general summary and should not be relied upon as a substitute for personal advice.
 Content is accurate as at the date published.